UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Tutorial.rst.txt

 That is because multiplication and division are a higher priority than addition, so Python divided 4 by 2 to get 2.0, and then added 3 + 2.0 to get 5.0.

 Always keep that in mind when you do math expressions in Python.
 If you want to change the order of operations, you can group them with parentheses.
-Add this to the ``math.py`` file and run it:
+Try adding this to the ``math.py`` file and run it:

 .. code-block:: python